amittal91/DevOps-Project-Milestone1/README.md

 # DevOps-Project : Milestone 1 (M1)
 ## Introduction ##

 We have used Jenkins as the Build Server for this Milestone.
-We have used a Digital Ocean Droplet - Ubuntu 14.04 x64 to host Jenkins Server.
-We used a sample Apache Maven Project with a single Junit Test for Build task.

-Our github repo has two branches which would be tracked by two different Jenkins jobs.
-Whenever a local commit is pushed to a remote branch, the build job corresponding to that branch will be triggered in Jenkins via Git Service Hooks configured in the GitHub repo.

-We have configured two jobs to display two scenarios:
-* The first branch called mavenSuccess would be tracked by a Jenkins job called M1-mavenSuccess.
-This job is configured such that the build would be triggered by the Service Hook when a commit is pushed to mavenSuccess branch.
-For the post build task, we have sent email notifications to a list of users with custom subject and content indicating 'Successful Build' if the end result of the build was 'Success'.
-* The second branch called mavenFailure would be tracked by a Jenkins job called M1-mavenFailure.
-This job is configured such that the build would be triggered by the Service Hook when a commit is pushed to mavenFailure branch.
-For the post build task, we have sent email notifications to a list of users when the build status is either 'Failure' or 'Fixed'.

-For the ability to send email notifications, we configured a SMTP Server on our Digital Ocean Droplet by following this [link] (https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-as-a-send-only-smtp# DevOps-Project : Milestone 1 (M1)
-## Introduction ##

-We have used Jenkins as the Build Server for this Milestone.
 We used a Digital Ocean Droplet - Ubuntu 14.04 x64 to host the Jenkins Server.
 Finally, a sample Apache Maven Project with a single Junit Test was created for Build task.

 Our GitHub repository has two branches which are being tracked by two corresponding Jenkins jobs.
 Upon pushing a local commit to the remote branch, the build job corresponding to that specific branch will be triggered in Jenkins via Git Service Hooks that we configured in the GitHub repository.